LuccaWang1/PetPlanner/README.md

 4. Update their account information

-* The "Edit" and "Save" buttons contain hover and active CSS for visible changes for the user.
+* The `Edit` and `Save` buttons contain hover and active CSS for visible changes for the user.
-* When the user clicks the ```Edit button to edit their account information, the input fields turns pink.
+* When the user clicks the `Edit` button to edit their account information, the input fields turns pink.
 * Wang had a lot of fun quickly coding this JavaScript with styling, listener, and the fetch request.

 ![Image of My Account webpage](/static/images/Readme_Markdown/ma.png)